Gamera: Super Monster: Elvira's Movie Macabre

 The movie was featured on a 1983 episode of Elvira's Movie Macabre, which Shout!
 Factory released on a DVD in 2007 together with the 1967 British film They Came from Beyond Space.
 The two films can each be watched with or without the Elvira host segments.

 Cinema Insomnia

 In 2007, Gamera: Super Monster was shown on the horror hosted television series Cinema Insomnia.
 Apprehensive Films later released the Cinema Insomnia episode onto DVD in both regular and special "Slime Line" editions.

 Shout!
 Factory release

 Shout!
 Factory acquired the rights from Kadokawa Pictures for all eight of the Showa era Gamera films and have issued the uncut Japanese versions on DVD for the first time in North America.
 These "Special Edition" DVDs were released in sequential order, starting with Gamera, the Giant Monster (1965) on May 18, 2010.

+Reception

+Gamera: Super Monster was a commercial failure.
+Its box office gross was presumably affected by the time period where the kaiju genre itself stagnated; the Second Kaiju Boom was short lived as the entire tokusatsu genre suffered multiple factors like the 1970s energy crisis.

+It was the first Gamera film released almost a decade after Gamera vs. Zigra (1971).
+The franchise was again inactive until the 1995 film Gamera: Guardian of the Universe, although there had been several cancelled projects during the dormancy.